 - Best approach: soft washing or gentle scrubbing on the outside only.

-- Scope note: internal gutter cleaning (removing leaves, flushing downpipes) is a separate service because it involves ladder work, roof access, and drainage testing.
+- Scope note: gutter cleaning (removing leaves, flushing downpipes) is a separate service because it involves ladder work, roof access, and drainage testing.

 Roofs (tile or metal)